God is love and hates evil

 Of course that's possible, but unlikely

-This isn't just a matter of a subset of religous folks having this bias, while the rest align on a clear definition of a god
+It isn't just a subset of religious folks having this bias, while the rest align on a clear definition of a god

-Which is what we'd expect at minimum of a god that actually exists and has a desire for his followers to follow him correctly
+It's what we'd expect at least of a god that actually exists and wants his followers to follow him correctly

 Instead we see in each believer a definition of a god that is a reflection of their hopes and fears